Lithium Toxicity

 Laboratory Studies

 Therapeutic drug monitoring is readily available in most settings, and symptomatic patients should have their lithium levels measured.
 However, levels may not correlate with clinical symptoms due to the kinetic profile of lithium.
-A repeat level should be checked several hours later after intravenous hydration to disclose any trend.
-Serial levels may be warranted in cases of sustained-release tablets.
-The sample must be sent in a lithium-free tube; falsely elevated levels have been obtained in plasma samples from tubes with speckled green tops that contained lithium heparin as an anticoagulant.[6]
+A repeat level should be checked several hours later, after intravenous hydration, to disclose any trend.
+Serial levels may be warranted in cases of sustained-release tablet use.
+The blood sample must be sent in a lithium-free tube; falsely elevated levels have been obtained in plasma samples from tubes with speckled green tops that contained lithium heparin as an anticoagulant.[12]

-Urinalysis, electrolyte levels, and renal function should also be sent.
+Urinalysis, electrolyte levels, and kidney function should also be checked.
 A low anion gap (see the Anion Gap calculator) or a low urine specific gravity may suggest lithium toxicity due to sodium loss.
 A thyroid function panel may also be considered in patients presenting with symptoms suggestive of hypothyroidism.

 Co-ingestants should also be considered in cases of intentional overdose.
 An acetaminophen level should be obtained in every patient suspected of intentional overdose.